geotools/geotools/docs/developer/roles/contribute.rst

 Contributions take several forms:

-* Small Contribution / Single File
+* Small Contribution / Single Source Code File

-  We are happy to accept quick informal patches to an existing file as a GitHub pull request (preferred) or a patch attached to a JIRA task (or sent to the mailing list as a last resort).
+  We are happy to accept quick informal patches to an existing file as a GitHub pull request or a patch attached to a JIRA task.

+  We understand you may have to update several test cases to verify your change fixes its intended problem.

-* Large Contributions / New Files
+* Large Contributions / Multiple Files / New Files

   To  contribute a new file, or if your change effects several files, sign a :doc:`/procedures/contribution_license`.

-  Patches submitted to JIRA for large contributions should include the contributor name in the list of authors of the class documentation for any file in which the contributor has made significant changes.
+  Large contributions should include the contributor name in the list of authors of the class documentation for any file in which the contributor has made significant changes.
 That is the contributor's name should be added using the @author javadoc tag.

 Code Contributions
 ------------------